While a variety of considerations are used in evaluating proposals, the

-Does the proposed project effectively address the key issues outlined in the current guideline?
+Does the proposed project effectively address the key issues aligned with the

 Plan of Operation